 § Experience working with government agencies and familiarity with governmental operations, policies and procedures, particularly with respect to procurement, contracting, and capital construction.

 § Training and experience in interviewing witnesses and complainants and preparing detailed interview memoranda.

-§ Familiarity with GAGAS and/or New York Penal Law, and Criminal Procedure Law.
+§ Familiarity with GAGAS, New York Penal Law, criminal procedure law, and public sector ethics law.

 § Ability to comprehend and analyze complex issues, complex data, and policy issues.